apache/kafka/README.md

 The checkstyle warnings will be found in `reports/checkstyle/reports/main.html` and `reports/checkstyle/reports/test.html` files in the subproject build directories.
 They are also printed to the console.
 The build will fail if Checkstyle fails.
+For experiments (or regression testing purposes) add -PcheckstyleVersion=8.xy (to override project-defined checkstyle version).

 **Please note that `./gradlew spotlessCheck` currently has an issue with Java 21 (see https://github.com/diffplug/spotless/pull/1920), so make sure to run this with JDK 11 or 17**